 How Do I Find Students for My Art Classes?

-The easiest and most impactful way to do this is with a killer online portfolio and social media presence!
+The easiest and most impactful way to do this is with a killer online portfolio website and social media presence!

 Don’t have a site yet?
 A good website-builder will let you build a beautiful online portfolio in minutes.
 Make sure pick an online portfolio site a site-builder that offers gorgeous templates and professional-looking fonts.